 - Environmental portraits (watch the distance to the subject)

-But if you are in the market for a 24mm f/1.4 this really seems to be one of the lenses showcasing the benefit of a narrow flange focal distance, offering a real benefit over the comparable DSLR lenses.
-To be more specific: compared to the Nikon AF-S 24mm 1.4G – with that I have quite some experience – the GM is smaller, lighter and has smoother bokeh rendering and better coma correction.
+If you are in the market for a 24mm f/1.4 lens this really seems to be one of the lenses showcasing the benefit of a narrow flange focal distance, offering a real benefit over the comparable DSLR lenses.
+Actually this is the first 1.4/24 that I can recommend to a broader range of people (not only for speed junkies), mostly because of its moderate size and speed and its well rounded optical performance.

 - Photokina Recap Part 1: Viltrox E-mount lenses